vishvanath45/vishvanath45.github.io/README.md

 ## Welcome here 😁

 Hi, my name is Vishva Nath Dutt Sharma, I am in prefinal year of undergraduate studies and my field of study is Information Technology, my interests include Algorithms, Data Structure, OS and playing with command line, I am a Tab guy, and strong believer of Free and open source philosophy.

+I'm also interested in spreading awareness regarding privacy issues in Social Media.

 I am also a competitive programmer, you can find me on [Codeforces](http://codeforces.com/profile/v_ns), [CodeChef](https://www.codechef.com/users/v_ns), [SpOJ](http://www.spoj.com/users/v_ns/).

 _Present Project_ -
-- I am currently working on Sentimental Analysis of Tweetes, you can find my work on [@vishva_nath](https://twitter.com/vishva_nath)
+- I am currently working on Sentimental Analysis of Tweets, you can find my work on [@vishva_nath](https://twitter.com/vishva_nath).
+Phase 1 of project is completed.
 - Making a Hand writtern Digit Recognizer, using Neural Networks and Deep learning.

 _Past Projects which I have worked on_-